Click for PowerPoint Anthropology and Moral Optimism.

 There is some risk in using this classic 1-2-3 scheme, which Trouillot dates to the Las Casas v.
-Sepulveda debate, for in the third proposition “the Savage is neither an active participant nor deciding subject, since he has fulfilled his role as evidence and has no further epistemological or decisional relevance” (2003:134).
-Trouillot will at other points emphasize the need to make the native a full interlocutor (2003:136), but here he wants to seize this formula and make it explicit, as that can make room for further intervention:
+Sepulveda debate.
+In the third proposition “the Savage is neither an active participant nor deciding subject, since he has fulfilled his role as evidence and has no further epistemological or decisional relevance” (Trouillot 2003:134).
+Trouillot at other points emphasizes the need to make the native a full interlocutor (2003:136), but Trouillot he wants to seize this formula and make it explicit, as that can make room for further intervention:

 Anthropology should abandon the fiction that it is not primarily a discourse to the West, for the West, and ultimately, about the West as a project.
 On the contrary we should follow the steps of Las Casas in addressing the Sepulvedas of our times directly, in identifying clearly the ultimate listeners. . . .